Learn

 When Should I Register for an NCAA Eligibility Number?

 If you aspire to play at the Division I or Division II level, you should create your account at the end of your sophomore year.
 The sooner you register, the less you will worry about later in your college recruiting process!
-However, remember that you can register for this number anytime in your recruiting process.
+If you are competing at the NCAA DIII level and have already committed, make sure to complete the steps to receive an NCAA ID before you arrive on campus for your freshman year to ensure your eligibility for the 2026-2027 season.

 Top